 Fairness, diversity, and inclusion are values that are of critical importance to society and to health professions.
 The Governing Body and DTS have devoted and continue to devote substantial time and energy to these considerations, to comprehensively consider the relevant issues and implement examination programs that are fair, valid, and reliable, providing candidates with the opportunity to demonstrate their knowledge, skills, and abilities in support of accurate and valid skill measurement.
-Fairness efforts are rooted in professional standards as promulgated in the Standards for Educational and Psychological Testing1.
-This document-published by the American Educational Research Association, American Psychological Association, and National Council on Measurement in Education-provides professional guidance on all aspects of testing, and specifically notes that fairness is fundamental to validity.
+Fairness efforts are rooted in professional standards as promulgated in the Standards for Educational and Psychological Testing.
+This document - published by the American Educational Research Association, American Psychological Association, and National Council on

-1 American Educational Research Association, American Psychological Association, National Council on Measurement in Education.
+&lt;sup>1 American Educational Research Association, American Psychological Association, National Council on Measurement in Education.
 (2014).
-Standards for Educational and Psychological Testing.Washington, DC: Author.
+Standards for Educational and Psychological Testing.
+Washington, DC: Author.